Grizzlies snap Clippers' 7-game winning streak

 Gasol made a 3-pointer with 14.4 seconds left, boosting Memphis to a 109-107 lead.
 Redick's turnover with 4.3 seconds left clinched the win for the Grizzlies, as Conley hit a pair of free throws.

-"That is basketball.
-Basketball is a game of runs," said Gasol, who was 4 of 5 on 3-point tries and 10 of 21 overall from the field.
-"You have leads, they make a run, and it happens.
-It's how you react to those teams that matters."

-The Grizzlies skated to a 61-46 advantage at halftime.
+The Grizzlies skated to a 61-46 advantage at the break.
 Conley scored 18 points in the first half by hitting all six of his shots from the floor, including four 3-point attempts.

 Griffin led the Clippers with 17 points on 6-of-7 shooting before intermission.

-In the third quarter, a 14-5 surge allowed Los Angeles to slice the gap to 66-60 after a trey by Redick at 7:29.
+In the third, a 14-5 surge allowed Los Angeles to slice the gap to 66-60 after a trey by Redick at 7:29.
 However, the Grizzlies scored eight straight points, capped by a JaMychal Green jumper for a 76-60 lead with 4:37 left in the period.

-A 10-4 run by the Clippers closed the gap to 83-76 heading into the fourth.
+A 10-4 run by the Clippers to close the quarter pulled them within 83-76 heading into the fourth.

-Memphis hit 15 of 26 from long range.
+For the game, Conley hit 7 of 9 3-point attempts, helping Memphis go 15 of 26 from long range.
 Los Angeles finished 9 of 25 from behind the arc.

-"It is a lesson," Griffin said.
-"Putting ourselves in such a big hole makes late games so intense for every little thing.
-It messes you up.
-I think it is good.
-We love to win them all, but (a loss) will be good for us."

 NOTES: Memphis coach David Fizdale disputed an ESPN report this week saying the Grizzlies stopped staying at hotels branded or owned by President-elect Donald Trump.
 "We made those decisions long before (the election)," said Fizdale, who is in his first season with the Grizzlies.
 "It was never about him at all.
 I just wanted to stay at places I knew and felt good at." ...
 Grizzlies G Tony Allen (right groin strain) missed his fourth contest.
 Fizdale said Allen is slowly improving and could return in the next few games. ...
 Clippers F Wesley Johnson (left heel contusion) missed his third consecutive game.
 Johnson is listed as day-to-day. ...
 Both clubs resume play Friday.
 The Grizzlies cap their four-game trip at the Dallas Mavericks, while the Clippers visit the Sacramento Kings.